This section provides a high level overview of pygeoapi standards support.

 - HTML and JSON as the dominant encodings, alternative encodings are possible

-- common and shared endpoints such as:
+- shared endpoints such as:

 OGC API - Common allows for specification developers to focus on the key functionality of a given API (i.e. data access, etc.) while using common constructs.
 This harmonizes OGC API standards and enables deeper integration with less code.
 This also allows for OGC API client software to be more streamlined.